Techtonica/curriculum/github-collaboration/github-collaboration.md

 - Terminal or Command Prompt

 ### Motivation
-In the industry, apps are created by teams of developers rather than individual people.
+- In the industry, apps are created by teams of developers rather than individual people.
 Proper use of GitHub for collaboration minimizes code conflicts and helps teams work together.
+- At the heart of collaboration, developers use branches when working on new features or patching a bug.
+This makes it easier to deal with multiple contexts while developing in a professional manner
+- Pull requests (PRs) are how developers include contribution in the intended repository.
+It lets you tell the repository owners or maintainers about your changes, after which it can be reviewed and included if satisfactory.

+**Who uses GitHub:**
+As of August 2019, more than 40 million people use GitHub.
+Some popular companies are [Facebook](https://github.com/facebook), [Google](https://github.com/google) and [Microsoft](https://github.com/microsoft).

+**Looking at an example repository**
+If you have checked a repository before, you might have noticed it says Branch: master right under the tabs and metadata.
+That button can be used to switch and subsequently check various branches.
+- For example, you can view various branches on Facebook's [React](https://github.com/facebook/react/branches) repository.
+Notice how the branches are adapted for various purposes.
+- Similarly you can also check pull requests on Facebook's [React](https://github.com/facebook/react/pulls).
+A good pull request will be named such that you understand the purpose of the changes made.
+.
 ### Objectives
 **Participants will be able to:**
 - Create a branch within an existing GitHub repo on their laptop